Eb0nY-April14/wigalleria_v1/README.md

 First Time User Goals

-a) As a First Time User, I want to easily understand the main purpose of the site and the app to be intuitive so I can navigate through the site easily without any ambiguity.
+a) As a First Time User, I want to be able to easily understand the main purpose of the site and the app to be intuitive so I can navigate through the site easily without any ambiguity.

 b) As a First Time User, I want to be able to register/sign up for an account in order to have a personal account that will allow me view my profile.

+c) As a First Time User, I want to be able to receive confirmation email after registration/signing up for an account

-c) As a First Time User, I want to be able to access information through their social media links to see their followings on social media to determine how trusted and known the app is.
+d) As a First Time User, I want to be able to access information through their social media links to see their followings on social media to determine how trusted and known the app is.

 Registered User Goals

-a) As a Registered User who is logged in, I want to be able to save my shipping details so that I can check out faster anytime I shop again.
+a) As a Registered User, I want to be able to save my shipping details so that when I'm logged in, I can check out faster anytime I shop again.

-b) As a Registered User who is logged in, I want to be able to have a personalised user profile so that I can view my personalised order history, order confirmation and save my payment information.
+b) As a Registered User, I want to be able to have a personalised user profile when I'm logged in so that I can view my personalised order history, order confirmation and save my payment information.

 c) As a Registered User, I want to be able to log in to my account so that I can access my personal account information.

-d) As a Registered User who is logged in, I want to be able to log out of my account so that my account can be safe from unauthorised access.
+d) As a Registered User, I want to be able to log out of my account when I'm logged in so that my account can be safe from unauthorised access.

+e) As a Registered User, I want to be able to access information through their social media links to see their followings on social media to determine how trusted and known the app is.

 ---